 .
 This private game reserve borders Kruger National Park and both are great options for a solo safari.
 If you’re looking for something to splurge on, check yourself in to the glorious Lion Sands (pictured).

 15. The Zambezi River, Zimbabwe

 Remember how we spoke about Victoria Falls earlier?
-Well you can also have another great adventure just next door on the other side of the river in Zimbabwe.
-The zambezi river ultimately leads to the impressive Victoria Falls and also acts as the border between Zambia and Zimbabwe.
+Well, you can also have another great adventure just next door on the other side of the river in Zimbabwe.
+The Zambezi river ultimately leads to the impressive Victoria Falls and also acts as the border between Zambia and Zimbabwe.
 So if you’re struggling to decide which side to visit, why not try both?
-One of our favourite lodges, Singita Pamushana, is located her in Zimbabwe.
+One of our favourite lodges, Singita Pamushana, is located here in Zimbabwe.
 And if a picture tells a thousand words, we’re sure you’re ready to book that trip now!

 Located to the east of Madagascar in the Indian Ocean, Mauritius is a tropical paradise.
 With impressive mountains, crystal blue waters for diving and a plethora of luxury accommodations on offer, it is little wonder this country has been compared to the likes of the Maldives for being a romantic escape.
 But what about for solo travelers?
 With the addition of mountains and day hikes to keep one busy, Mauritius is a great choice for solo travelers if you prefer an active escape.
 There will still be plenty of opportunities to hit the beach or lay by the pool and with more accommodation to choose from, Mauritius is a great alternative to the honeymoon haven that is the Seychelles.